Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 * npm install vuetify@2.6.4

 npm run dev
-verify that Vuejs runs correctly then remove all files in the src subdirectory and replace with the RobotViewer files.
+open localhost:3000 with browser and verify that Vuejs runs correctly then remove all files in the src subdirectory and replace with the RobotViewer files.